How Much Does Lawn Aeration Cost in 2023?

 Aeration Type

-Please see average pricing by aeration type below.
+Please see the average pricing by aeration type below.

 There are three main types of lawn aeration:

-• Liquid aeration is the cheapest type and is also the easiest to implement.
+• Liquid aeration is the least expensive type and is also the easiest to implement.
 Unfortunately, it is also the least effective aeration process.
-Studies show there is no liquid solution that is as effective as physical aeration methods (i.e. spike or core aeration).
-Average cost: $75
+Studies show there is no liquid solution as effective as physical aeration methods (i.e., spike or core aeration).
+You can read more about it in our article, Does Liquid Aeration Work?
+Average cost: $88

 It is difficult to maneuver an aeration machine over sloped land, so expect to pay more if your yard has slopes.
 Of course, the steeper the slopes, the higher the price tag.